lightbend/config/HOCON.md

    be created.
 If the field would have overridden a previously-set value for the same field, then the previous value remains.
  - if it is an array element then the element should not be added.
- - if it is part of a value concatenation then it should become an empty string.
+ - if it is part of a value concatenation with another string then it should become an empty string; if part of a value concatenation with an object or array it should become an empty object or array.
- - `foo : ${?bar}` would avoid creating field `foo` if `bar` is undefined, but `foo : ${?bar}${?baz}` would be a value concatenation so if `bar` or `baz` are not defined, the result is an empty string.
+ - `foo : ${?bar}` would avoid creating field `foo` if `bar` is undefined. `foo : ${?bar}${?baz}` would also avoid creating the field if _both_ `bar` and `baz` are undefined.

 Substitutions are only allowed in field values and array elements (value concatenations), they are not allowed in keys or